FrejaGam/EEGcode/README.md

 The code here is designed to be used on .EDF+ files created with a TainiTec system.

 # User Guide
 Below is the description of the script for single ERPs along with some general features and dependencies for the data analysis of local field potentials (LFP).
-More data processing pipelines can be found in the [wiki](https://github.com/FrejaGam/EEGcode/wiki).
+For recordings of spontaneous activity the preprocessing and filters are the same as for ERPs thereafter the pipeline forks [scoring](https://github.com/FrejaGam/EEGcode/wiki/Scoring-of-vigilance-states).
+More data processing scripts can be found in the [wiki](https://github.com/FrejaGam/EEGcode/wiki).

 ## EEG processing workflow
 This document describes the general workflows, with suggested software and scripts for processing EEG recorded either with stimulus (event related potentials) or without stimulus (resting state, sleep).